The Best of Nelly Furtado: Promotion

-On 26 August 2010 at the "Orange Warsaw Festival" in Poland, Furtado debuted two previously unreleased songs, "Night Is Young" and "Girlfriend in the City".
+On August 26, 2010, at the "Orange Warsaw Festival" in Poland, Furtado debuted two previously unreleased songs, "Night Is Young" and "Girlfriend in the City".

 Commercial performance

 The album charted only in European territories for solely one week, while lasting two in Switzerland, debuting at 100 and peaking at 29.
-The album is certified gold in Germany, Poland and the UK.
+The album is certified gold in Germany and Poland and Platinum in the UK.